This post may contain affiliate links. As an Amazon Associate I earn from qualifying purchases. Please read our disclosure policy.

 Choosing Shrimp For This Recipe

 For this recipe, I am using raw large shrimp that have been deveined and still have the tail on.
-Specifically, I am using the Kirkland Signature frozen shrimp, so if you are a Costco shopper, you should be find the exact shrimp I used.
+Specifically, I am using the Kirkland Signature frozen shrimp, so if you are a Costco shopper, you should be able to find the exact shrimp I used.

 You might be in a place where you can find great quality seafood and if you are, I would suggest going there.
 While the grill and bacon may make this recipe a little forgiving on what shrimp you use, the ingredients can impact final flavor.
 No matter where you get your shrimp, make sure to appropriately clean them.